jethrocarr/echonetlite-hvac-mqtt-service/README.md

 # Tested Hardware

 * Mitsubishi MAC-568IF-E adaptors (popular in NZ/AU).
-Note that you must enable the ECHONET Lite protocol via the settings interface in the official WiFi control application.
-Supports:
+  * Note that you must enable the ECHONET Lite protocol via the settings interface in the official WiFi control application.
+  * Supported models:
     * Mitsubishi PEAD-RP140JAA (Ducted Heat Pump)

 Just because a model isn't listed, doesn't mean it won't work.
-In theory any model that supports ECHONET Lite properly should work, however select features might not have corresponding logic in this application.
+In theory any model that supports ECHONET Lite properly should work (yay standards!), however select features might not have corresponding logic in this application.

 PRs are most welcome, even if it's simply to add a particular model to this tested hardware list with 0 code changes needed.
 It's helpful for others out